thrivinginacademia/grantwriting/README.md

 10. Above all, *write to others as you would have others write to you*.

 ### Sentences as stories
+You might have noticed the two sample sentences above differed in the order of the sentence.
+The first went "understanding" > "treatment," and the second was "treat" > "understand."
+Why does the order make such a difference?
+This is partly principle 2 above: use subjects to name characters in your story.
+A treatment does not simply exist: a person or a group does the treating--"we could more effectively treat..."
+Likewise, an understanding does not exist without a person to understand it.
+Use subjects and verbs intentionally.

+Try re-writing the following sentence:
 * “Once upon a time, as a walk through the woods was taking place on the part of Little Red Riding Hood, the Wolf’s jump out from behind a tree occurred, causing her fright.”

 [subject] [verb] [object]